A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics

-Generally speaking, NDR approaches reveal a smooth low-dimensional, nonlinear manifold representation of high-dimensional data.
+Generally, NDR approaches reveal smooth low-dimensional and nonlinear manifold representations of high-dimensional data.
 While there are many unique capabilities provided by current NDR methods, most of them encounter poor performance in specific instances.
-In particular, many current NDR methods are not adept at preserving the smoothness of the embedded manifold in the presence of noise.
-Specifically, Isomap closely mimics the underlying manifold's geometry using a graph structure that it makes using a neighborhood search \cite{friedman1977algorithm, agarwal1999geometric}, over the high-dimensional data.
+In particular, many current NDR methods are not adept at preserving the \emph{smoothness} of the embedded manifold when the data is sparse or noisy.
+Isomap closely mimics the underlying manifold's geometry using a graph structure that it makes using a nearest neighbors search \cite{friedman1977algorithm, agarwal1999geometric}, over the high-dimensional data.
+The geodesic between two points on the manifold is defined as the shortest path in this graph between those two points.
 Geodesics are generally \emph{piecewise linear}, thus, the manifold constructed using geodesics in this method is not actually smooth at each node, as demonstrated in Fig.~\ref{fig:sphere_with_network}(a).
-Moreover, the length of such a geodesic between two points is not necessarily the manifold distance.
-In fact, given a sufficiently smooth manifold, the Isomap generated geodesic distance will generally be an \emph{over-estimate} of the true manifold distance, again as demonstrated in Fig.~\ref{fig:sphere_with_network}(b).
-Of course, such issues are intensive in the presence of noisy measurements.
-Accordingly, herein we propose to \emph{replace the segments of the piecewise linear Isomap geodesic by a smoothing spline} as shown by the black curve in Fig.~\ref{fig:sphere_with_network}(b) and \emph{consider the length of the spline as the estimation of the manifold distance between points}.
+Moreover, given a sufficiently smooth manifold, the Isomap generated geodesic distance will generally be an \emph{over-estimate} of the true manifold distance as demonstrated in Fig.~\ref{fig:sphere_with_network}(b).
+Of course, such issues are intensive in the presence of sparse and noisy measurements.
+Accordingly, herein we propose to replace the piecewise linear Isomap geodesic by a \emph{smoothing spline} as shown by the black curve in Fig.~\ref{fig:sphere_with_network}(b) and \emph{consider the length of the spline as the estimation of the manifold distance between points}.